rhogeranacleto/toggl-widget/README.md

 ## TODO

-- [ ] Stop on window iddle, screnlock or suspend
+- [ ] Stop on window idle, screnlock or suspend